 4. Invest Wisely

 If you have a healthy bank balance and spare cash to splash, then investing it seems like a no-brainer.
 The problem is: what to invest in?
-To decide this you would need to contact an independent financial advisor who could run through all the various possibilities.
+To decide this you would need to contact an independent financial adviser who could run through all the various possibilities.
 It’s best to go with someone who’s independent so they’re not swaying you towards any particular product.
 If you have the nerve to go it alone, and can make sense of the stocks and share reviews in the financial broadsheets and websites, then go for it!

 6. Protect Yourself